 Ed Fisher, M.D., moved to Miami Beach in September 2012 after a long and fulfilling career as a pediatrician in Minneapolis, Minnesota.
 Having attended the University of Miami School of Medicine and residency training at Jackson Memorial Hospitals, the relocation was a return home.

 Ed and his partner, Paul Petrella, are thrilled to be a part of the vibrant Miami community.
-They had the good fortune of meeting Harvey Burstein, founder and publisher of miamiartzine.com through a mutual Minneapolis friend.
-Understanding Ed's passion around food, Harvey generously offered him the opportunity of joining the MAZ team as food commentator.
+They had the good fortune of meeting Harvey Burstein through a mutual Minneapolis friend.
+Understanding Ed's passion about food, Harvey generously offered him the opportunity of joining the MAZ team as food commentator.
 Describing the taste, flavors, presentation, and overall sensuality of the culinary experience is a delight.

 Ed and Paul enjoy the many options the arts and cultural milieu of Miami offer.
-Recently Ed has served as a member of several committees at his condominium on South Beach.
-He also volunteers at Ronald McDonald House Charities with their standard poodle who has been certified as a therapy dog.
+Ed has served as a member of several committees at his condominium on South Beach.
+He also volunteers at Mount Sinai Hospital doing pet therapy on the Rehabilitation Unit.
 The South Florida climate has offered Ed and Paul many opportunities in their recreational pursuits that include jogging, cycling, and stand up paddle boarding on Biscayne Bay.

 Born and raised in Puerto Rico, Ruben's love affair with the moving image began at an early age, even after refusing to play Winnie the Pooh at his first-grade graduation.
 Reviewing gigs at the University of Akron's The Buchtelite and The University of Miami's Miami Hurricane gave way to a six-year-stint as a program consultant for the Miami Gay & Lesbian Film Festival.
 For over 16 years he has turned Miami's suburban housewives into foreign-film fanatics behind the counter of several Blockbuster stores.
 This Disney freak and longtime Michael Bay foe has been a Miami resident since 1995.
 An occasional participant on the Stonewall Live podcast and a regular contributor to miamiartzine, SunPost Weekly and Beached Miami, he became a member of the Florida Film Critics Circle in 2011.
 And yes, he liked Terrence Malick The Tree of Life much more than you did.